TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/_index.md

 3. A [license](https://thethingsindustries.com/technology/pricing) for {{% tts %}} (only for Enterprise)

 <!--more-->

+{{< note >}}
+When purchasing a license, consider setting up a multi-tenant environment from the beginning if you plan to add tenants later.
+Switching from a a single-tenant to multi-tenant environment requires database migration.
+{{</ note >}}

 This guide shows you how to get everything up and running on a server.
 If you are comfortable with configuring servers and working with command line, this is the perfect place to start, but first, follow the guides to [install Docker](https://docs.docker.com/install/#supported-platforms) and to [install Docker Compose](https://docs.docker.com/compose/install/#install-compose).